Subnotebook

-Subnotebook, also called ultraportable, superportable, or mini notebook, was a marketing term for laptop computers that are smaller and lighter than a typical notebook-sized laptop.
+Subnotebook, also called ultraportable, superportable, handtop, mini notebook or mini laptop, is a type of laptop computer that is smaller and lighter than a typical notebook-sized laptop.

 Types and sizes

 As typical laptop sizes have decreased over the course of the 2010s, and other distinguishing features have become mainstream, the distinction between regular-size and 'subnotebook' laptops has largely disappeared.
 To the extent that it still exists, 'subnotebook' could be defined as machines with screen smaller than 13" but with a permanently-attached keyboard intended for two-handed typing.

 Prior to this convergence, subnotebooks were also distinguished from netbooks and ultra-mobile PCs, based on both size and market position.
+Subnotebooks run full desktop class operating systems, and their CPUs are usually the same as those in desktops although perhaps modified for lower power consumption.

-Classic subnotebooks were smaller than full sized laptops but larger than handheld computers.
+Classic subnotebooks were smaller than full-sized laptops but larger than handheld computers.
 They were distinguished by smaller screens and bodies and lighter weights relative to contemporaneous laptops.
 The savings in size and weight were often achieved partly by omitting ports, and these were typically the first machines to omit optical disc drives or on some of the earliest models, floppy disk drives.

 They were also some of the first systems which could be paired with docking stations to compensate.
-One notable form-factor of subnotebook-oriented docks were "slice docks" — a more transportable version of classic docking station.
+One notable form-factor of subnotebook-oriented docks were "slice docks" — a more transportable version of the classic docking station.

 History

 Before 1992

-The TRS-80 Model 100 from 1983 was one of the first mass-market portable computers, and was smaller than the clam-shell machines of the same era; it used a slate form factor, with no hinge and the keyboard and screen on the same plane.
-Its later sibling the Tandy 200 was a clam-shell design and smaller than contemporary laptops.
-Either could be regarded as an early subnotebook.
+The Epson HX-20, released in 1982, was the first portable computer to be classified by journalists as a "notebook computer".
+This nomenclature derives from its footprint roughly occupying the same dimensions as an A4-sized notebook, small enough to fit inside a briefcase.
+The similarly designed TRS-80 Model 100 from 1983 was the first commercially successful notebook and is credited with spawning an industry of smaller portable computers.
+Like the HX-20, the Model 100 was smaller than contemporary clam-shell machines; both use a slate form factor, with no hinge and the keyboard and screen on the same plane.
+The Model 100's later sibling the Tandy 200 was a clam-shell design and smaller than contemporary laptops.

-The Compaq LTE, launched in 1989, was the first to be widely known as a "notebook computer" because its relatively small dimensions — 48 × 220 × 280 mm (1.9 × 8.5 × 11 inches) — matched those of a pair of stacked US Letter (similar to A4) size paper notebooks.
-In 1990 the Compaq release was followed by IBM PS/2 note and PS/55note lines (later, in October 1992 they was replaced by the first IBM ThinkPad), and by the relatively compact Sharp PC-6220 model.